mikkelsvartveit/thesis/preproject/content/04-results.md

 ## Machine learning techniques for ISA detection

+## CNN applied to binary code

+Using CNN for analyzing binary machine code is not a novel idea.
+In this section, we will review the applications, datasets, and methods that have been previously explored within this domain.

 ### Applications

 #### Malware classification

-TODO: Introduce datasets
+- TODO: Introduce datasets

-TODO: Summary table
+- TODO: Summary table

 #### Compiler detection

 TODO

-## CNN applied to binary code

-Using CNN for analyzing binary machine code is not a novel idea.
-In this section, we will review the applications, datasets, and methods that have been previously explored within this domain.

 ### Encoding binary data